InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-custom.md

 PrimeHub provides many [pre-packaged servers](model-deployment-prepackaged-server-intro), it might not fit in your use cases:

 1. You are adopting a new machine learning library, we haven't provided.
-1. You want to support a serialization format for your model, we havn't supported.
+1. You want to support a serialization format for your model, we haven't supported it.
-1. You want to customize moniotiring metrics data.
+1. You want to customize monitoring metrics data.
+1. You want to add the preprocessing or postprocessing code.

 This document will show you how to customize a Python model server and focus on the `model_uri` mechanism of the PrimeHub Deployment.
 You could refer to existing implementation on the git repository [primehub-seldon-servers](https://github.com/InfuseAI/primehub-seldon-servers).

 We will use the code in the [skeleton](https://github.com/InfuseAI/primehub-seldon-servers/tree/master/skeleton) server to explain concepts.

-## How pre-packaged server works ?
+## How pre-packaged server works?

-If you look the [Dockerfile](https://github.com/InfuseAI/primehub-seldon-servers/blob/master/skeleton/Dockerfile) in the skeleton server:
+If you look at the [Dockerfile](https://github.com/InfuseAI/primehub-seldon-servers/blob/master/skeleton/Dockerfile) in the skeleton server:

 ```
 FROM python:3.7-slim